Sventimir/byteq/README.md

 execution.
 There is no garbage collection mechanism yet, although one could be implemented relatively easily by analysing which instruction is the last to use each variable.
-The instruction which performs a variable reference is always `Dig`, so by annotating them temporarily with variable names we could traverse a sequence of instructions from right to left and after each `Dig` instruction referencing a particular variable for the first time we would insert instructions to remove the unneeded value from the stack.
+The instruction which performs a variable reference is always `Dig` or `Dup`, so by annotating them temporarily with variable names we could traverse a sequence of instructions from right to left and after each `Dig` (or `Dup`) instruction referencing a particular variable for the first time we would insert instructions to remove the unneeded value from the stack.
 Such a solution would ensure minimal runtime overhead at the expense of somewhat longer compilation time.

 ### The bytecode